-Thorlabs' 8 megapixel cameras have either a USB 3.0, Gigabit Ethernet (GigE), or Camera Link interface.
+Thorlabs' scientific cameras are offered with a choice of USB 3.0, Gigabit Ethernet (GigE), or Camera Link interface.
 GigE is ideal for situations where the camera must be far from the PC or there are multiple cameras that need to be controlled by the same PC.
-The GigE and Camera Link cameras are provided with either a GigE or Camera Link frame grabber card and cables.
-Since
+The GigE and Camera Link cameras are provided with either a GigE or Camera Link frame grapher card and cables.
+Since USB 3.0 is supported by most control of the same transmission of the same transmission of the same transmission.

-USB 3.0 is supported by most computers, the USB cameras do not come with a card; however, one is available separately.
+Camera Link frame grabber card and cables.
+Since USB 3.0 is supported by most computers, the USB cameras do not come with a card, however one is available separately.
 A power supply and software are supplied with all cameras.
 More information on what's included is on the Shipping List tab.
 Your computer must have a free PCI Express slot to install the GigE or Camera Link interface.
 For more information on the three interface options and recommended computer specifications, please see the Interface tab.